Maintaining the stem cell niche in multicellular models of epithelia: Introduction

-The regulation of division direction is reflective of the regulation of the mitotic spindle which forms in the final phase of the proliferative cell cycle.
+Division direction in biological tissue is determined by the direction the mitotic spindle in the dividing cell, which forms in the final phase of the proliferative cell cycle.
 All proliferative cells undergo a cell cycle consisting of four phases: gap 1 (G$_1$), synthesis (S), gap 2 (G$_2$), and mitosis (M).
 During the M phase the mitotic spindle is formed and the cell elongates.
 The mitotic spindle consists of two poles at either end of the parent cell and determines the division direction of the cell.
 At the end of the M phase, the cell splits at the midpoint between the two poles of the spindle.
-In some tissues, misalignment of the spindle can lead to loss of tissue morphology \cite{xie17} and has even been connected to epithelial tumour growth \cite{pease11}.